shifterbit/fraymakers-api-docs/docs/hscript/fray/ErrorMessages.md

 # Reading Error Messages

-First we're gonna go over different error types and explain what they mean

 ## Typos/Syntax/Parse Errors

-A parse error can simply be seen as a syntax error, maybe you misplaced a semicolon, used a symbol wrong, etc, It's the **programming equivalent of a spelling mistake**.
+A parse error or a syntax error can be viewed as the **programming equivalent of a spelling mistake or grammatical error**.

 First tokens!
 #### Tokens
- Not gonna go into technical details but if you were to think of your script as a paragraph, a token would be a word or element of punctuation, **Keyword Tokens**:
+ Not gonna go into technical details but if you were to think of your source code as a book, a token would be either a word or punctuation, **Keyword Tokens**:
 	 - `function`
 	 - `var`